7-Day Training Plan Generator

 7. Day 7: Review whether the hard part is sight of the carrier, entry, or door movement and stay at that level next week.

-Your 7-day plan: Cat litter box reset
+Cat litter reset week

 Best for cats avoiding the box without obvious emergency signs and owners who need a structured reset.